biemond/biemond-orawls/README.markdown

 ##Types and providers

-All wls types needs a wls_setting definition and you need to create one for every WebLogic domain.
+All wls types needs a wls_setting definition, this is a pointer to an WebLogic AdminServer and you need to create one for every WebLogic domain.
 When you don't provide a wls_setting identifier in the title of the weblogic type then it will use default as identifier.

 ###wls_setting

-required for all the weblogic type/providers
+required for all the weblogic type/providers, this is a pointer to an WebLogic AdminServer.

       wls_setting { 'default':
         user               => 'oracle',